dgatf/PicoMSO/docs/architecture.md

   -> firmware/mixed_signal
 ```

-`firmware/app/main.c` initializes USB transport, binds it to the generic
+`firmware/app/main.c` initializes the USB transport backend, binds it to the
-transport context, binds that context to the integration layer, and then polls
+generic transport context, binds that context to the integration layer, and then
-`integration_process_one()`.
+polls `integration_process_one()` in the main loop.

 ## Common layer